Image credit: Gage Skidmore; Majid Haghdoust

 By Bijan Ahmadi

-IPD Executive Director Bijan Ahmadi wrote a piece for Responsible Statecraft arguing that if Iran talks fail, there is no viable ‘Plan B’.
+IPD Executive Director Bijan Ahmadi wrote a piece for Responsible Statecraft arguing that if Iran talks over restoring the JCPOA fail, there is no viable ‘Plan B’.

 The following are excerpts from the original piece published by Responsible Statecraft.